Bacolod Food Trip Guide

 Where to try this Bacolod dish?

 The best place to try KBL in Bacolod has always been Sandok Comfort Food.
-Visitors can find Sandok Comfort Food in Capitol Shopping Center located on Narra Avenue and O Residences located at Lacson Street.
+Visitors can find Sandok Comfort Food in Capitol Shopping Center on Narra Avenue and O Residences at Lacson Street.

 Bacolod City Travel and Tour Packages